 May 4th has become commonly known as Star Wars Day, or National Star Wars Day.
 And who could be surprised?
-The words, “May the 4th” seem to beg the rest of the catchphrase be uttered.
+The words, “May the 4th” seem to beg for the rest of the catchphrase to be uttered.

-Regardless of whether you prefer Star Wars or Star Trek, or if are even a sci-fi aficionado at all, the influence of George Lucas’ Star Wars on pop culture is undeniable.
+Regardless of whether you prefer Star Wars or Star Trek, or if you are even a sci-fi aficionado at all, the influence of George Lucas’ Star Wars on pop culture is undeniable.